pascallaliberte/pascallaliberte.me/change-anything/index.md

   description: ""
 ---

-# <em><span class="the-kit">The</span> <span class="name">Change Anything</span> <span class="the-kit">Kit</span></em> <span class="tagline">To influence a change,<br> start by tweaking your mind</span>
+# <em><span class="the-kit">The</span> <span class="name">Change Anything</span> <span class="the-kit">Kit</span></em> <span class="tagline">To influence a change,<br> start by taming your thoughts.</span>
 {: #page-title }

 Hi, I'm [Pascal](/).
-I've been using two main mental reprogramming tools to help me navigate complex situations.
+I've been using two main mental reprogramming tools to help me fix complex situations.
 They'll be useful to you if you like to be thorough, you persist in getting to the bottom of things, and you want to do the right thing.
 If it's on you to change the situation for the better, than you want to be sure your mind isn't what's in the way. **Change happens first in the mind**.
 {: .highlight }

 ## Two Mental Reprogramming Tools